Gaussian Belief Propagation Network for Depth Completion: Related Work

-\textbf{Data-driven Learning Methods.} In contrast, learning-based methods typically formulate DC as an end-to-end regression task, taking color images and sparse depth maps as input and directly predicting the target dense depth map.
+\textbf{Data-driven Learning Methods.} In contrast, learning-based methods typically formulate DC as an end-to-end regression task, taking color images and sparse depth maps as inputs and directly predicting the target dense depth map.
 A primary focus in this line of work has been on effectively handling the sparse input data and fusing information from different modalities (color and depth).
-For explicitly processing sparse data, pioneering work by \cite{SICNN} introduced sparsity-invariant convolutions, designed to handle missing data by maintaining validity masks. \cite{HMSnet} integrated the sparsity-invariant convolutions into an encoder-decoder architecture. \cite{confprop} extended this concept by propagating a continuous confidence measure.
-However, general-purpose network architectures employing standard convolutional layers, often combined with sophisticated multi-modal fusion strategies, have frequently demonstrated strong performance.
-For instance, \cite{guidenet} proposed to learn content-dependent and spatially-variant kernels to guide the fusion of color and depth features. \cite{cformer} leveraged Transformer architectures to capture long-range dependencies for feature extraction in depth completion. \cite{2d3d} used 2D convolutions for image features and continuous convolutions for 3D point cloud features, followed by fusion.
-While achieving impressive results and learning complex mappings from data, purely data-driven methods often exhibit limited generalization performance, particularly when faced with data of different sparsity levels.
+For explicitly processing sparse data, pioneering work by Uhrig~\emph{et al.}~\cite{SICNN} introduced sparsity-invariant convolutions, designed to handle missing data by maintaining validity masks.
+Huang~\emph{et al.}~\cite{HMSnet} integrated the sparsity-invariant convolutions into an encoder-decoder architecture.
+Eldesokey~\emph{et al.}~\cite{confprop} extended this concept by propagating a continuous confidence measure.
+However, general-purpose network architectures employing standard convolutional layers, combined with sophisticated multi-modal fusion strategies, have frequently demonstrated stronger performance.
+For instance, Tang~\emph{et al.}~\cite{guidenet} proposed to learn content-dependent and spatially-variant kernels to guide the fusion of color and depth features.
+Zhang~\emph{et al.}~\cite{cformer} leveraged Transformer architectures to capture long-range dependencies for feature extraction in depth completion.
+Chen~\emph{et al.}~\cite{2d3d} used 2D convolutions for image features and continuous convolutions for 3D point cloud features, followed by fusion.
+While learning complex mappings from data with impressive results, these methods often exhibit limited generalization performance, particularly when faced with data of different sparsity levels.